brettspeaks/marinerwebtest/README.md

 # Data Persistence

 Spring boot is utilizing an in memory H2 database.
-You can that things are being save there by using the H2 console at `localhost:8080/console`.
+You can verify that things are being save there by using the H2 console at `localhost:8080/console`.
 Make sure that your JDBC url is set to `jdbc:h2:mem:testdb` username: sa pass: <blank>.
 The app does prepopulate some test data on startup to ease with testing.